What is the Buy-and-Hold Strategy?

 Long-Term Market Decline

-There is no guarantee that the investments held by a buy-and-hold investor will outpace inflation, beat the market or even be positive over time.
-Individual stocks run the risk of bankruptcy, and even the stock markets of countries like Japan have experienced decades of stagnant returns.
-For this reason, a buy-and-hold investor must be prepared to stay the course through periods of underperformance and diversify their portfolio as much as possible.
+There is no guarantee that an investment held by a buy-and-hold investor will beat the market, outpace inflation or generate positive returns over time.
+Individual stocks will always carry the risk of market volatility, which occurs due to geopolitical concerns, management concerns, economic issues or natural disasters.
+This is why every investor must be prepared to stay the course through periods of underperformance and diversify the portfolio as much as possible.

 Possible Missed Buying Opportunities

-Because buy-and-hold is a passive strategy, it might lead to missed opportunities to buy undervalued stocks or stocks with momentum.
-Active traders, in contrast, are constantly analyzing market trends and could take advantage of promising new opportunities as they emerge.
-While the simplicity of the buy-and-hold strategy can be a benefit, it does mean that these opportunities may go unnoticed or unused and miss out on profits as a result.
+Since buy-and-hold is a passive strategy, it could lead to a missed opportunity to buy undervalued stocks.
+In contrast, active traders always analyze market trends and can take advantage of new opportunities as they emerge.
+Some opportunities could go unnoticed or unused and you could miss out on profits.

 Inability to Benefit from Volatile Markets